‘The Digital Services Act - a world first in the field of digital regulation.’European Council

 Bringing back trust with verified reviews and increased transparency

-Ahead of the DSA, the European Commission’s Omnibus Directive, will take definitive action to crack down specifically on fake reviews.
-Coming into force at the end of May 2022, the Directive will prohibit online traders and marketplaces from commissioning or hosting fake reviews.
-They will also need to be transparent with consumers about how they verify the authenticity of their reviews.
-All online marketplaces trading in the EU will be affected, even if they are physically located elsewhere.
+Despite having limited numbers of homegrown tech giants, the EU is certainly not short on strong regulation for the sector.
+In addition to the DSA, the European Commission’s Omnibus Directive, is taking definitive action to crack down specifically on fake reviews.
+Coming into force at the end of May 2022, the Directive applies to all B2C e-commerce companies in the EU, as well as companies that provide digital services, content or goods to EU consumers.
+Prohibiting online traders and marketplaces from commissioning or hosting fake reviews, B2C businesses also need to be transparent with consumers about how they verify the authenticity of their reviews.
+All online marketplaces trading in the EU are affected, even if they are physically located elsewhere.

 - How their reviews are verified